rongfengliang/coredns-nacos/README.md

 To run nacos coredns plugin, you need a configuration file.
 A possible file may be as bellow:
 ```
 . {
+    log
     nacos {
-        upstream /etc/resolv.conf
-        nacos_server 127.0.0.1
-        nacos_server_port 8848
+        nacos_namespaceId public
+        nacos_server_host console.nacos.io:8848
    }
+   forward . /etc/resolv.conf
  }
 ```
-* upstream: domain names those not registered in nacos will be forwarded to upstream.
+* forward: domain names those not registered in nacos will be forwarded to upstream.
+* nacos_namespaceId: nacos namespaceId, defalut is public.
-* nacos_server: Ips of nacos server, seperated by comma if there are two or more nacos servers
+* nacos_server_host: Ip and Port of nacos server, seperated by comma if there are two or more nacos servers
-* nacos_server_port: Nacos server port

 ### Run
 * Firstly, you need to deploy nacos server.
 [Here](https://github.com/alibaba/nacos)